AnyaMunkh/SQL-DataWrangling/README.md

 ##### Key highlights of the project include:
 - Extracted data from 7 different table using JOIN and CTE table.
-- Employed window function, sub query and aggregation function to get the desired result for the questions.
+- Employed window function, subquery and aggregation function to get the desired result for the questions.